Tiled Pavilion Museum Entrance

 • Iznik Tiles: Known for their vivid colors and intricate designs.

-• Seljuk Ceramics: Unique artifacts showcasing early Islamic art.
+• Seljuk Ceramics: Unique artifacts showcasing early islamic art.

 • Calligraphic Panels: Beautiful inscriptions on tiles reflecting religious and cultural values.